WJ002GIT/React-project/README.md

    After installing client dependencies, navigate into the `server` directory and installs server dependencies using `npm install`.

 4. **Start the Application**:
-   Returns to the root folder and runs `npm start` to start both the frontend and backend.
+   Return to the root folder and runs `npm start` to start both the frontend and backend.

 5. **Enter front end**:
    Inside the terminal, the http address will be printed `Client Output:   ➜  Local:`, go to the listed http address to start the applicatio on your browser